 - 902.6.
 The owner of a vanguard card is the player who started the game with it in the command zone.
 The controller of a face-up vanguard card is its owner. - 902.7.
 Any abilities of a face-up vanguard card in the command zone function from that zone.
-The card's static abilities affect the game, its triggered abilities may trigger, and its activated abilities may be activated.
+The card's static abilities affect the game, its triggered abilities may trigger, and its activated abilities may be activated. - 903.
+Commander - 903.1.

-903. Commander

-- 903.1.
 In the Commander variant, each deck is led by a legendary creature designated as that deck's commander.
 The Commander variant was created and popularized by fans; an independent rules committee maintains additional resources at MTGCommander.net.
 The Commander variant uses all the normal rules for a Magic game, with the following additions. - 903.2.
 A Commander game may be a two-player game or a multiplayer game.
 The default multiplayer setup is the Free-for-All variant with the attack multiple players option and without the limited range of influence option.
 See rule 806, "Free-for-All Variant." - 903.3.
 Each deck has a legendary creature card designated as its commander.
 This designation is not a characteristic of the object represented by the card; rather, it is an attribute of the card itself.
 The card retains this designation even when it changes zones.

 Example: A commander that's been turned face down (due to Ixidron's effect, for example) is still a commander.
 A commander that's copying another card (due to Cytoshape's effect, for example) is still a commander.
-A permanent that's copying a commander (such as a Body Double, for example, copying a commander in a player's graveyard) is not a commander
+A permanent that's copying a commander (such as a Body Double, for example, copying a commander in a player's graveyard) is not a commander.

-903.4.
+- 903.3a Some planeswalker cards have an ability that states the card can be your commander.
+This ability modifies the rules for deck construction, and it functions before the game begins.
+See also rule 112.6m. - 903.4.
 The Commander variant uses color identity to determine what cards can be in a deck with a certain commander.
 The color identity of a card is the color or colors of any mana symbols in that card's mana cost or rules text, plus any colors defined by its characteristic-defining abilities (see rule 604.3) or color indicator (see rule 204).

-Example: Bosh, Iron Golem is a legendary artifact creature with mana cost {8} and the ability "{3}{R}, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's converted mana cost to target creature or player."
+Example: Bosh, Iron Golem is a legendary artifact creature with mana cost $\{8\}$ and the ability " $\{3\}$ {R}, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's converted mana cost to target creature or player."
 Bosh's color identity is red.

-- 903.4a Color identity is established before the game begins. - 903.4b Reminder text is ignored when determining a card's color identity.
-See rule 207.2.
+903.4a Color identity is established before the game begins.

-903.4c The back face of a double-faced card (see rule 711) is included when determining a card's color identity.
+- 903.4b Reminder text is ignored when determining a card's color identity.
+See rule 207.2. - 903.4c The back face of a double-faced card (see rule 711) is included when determining a card's color identity.
+This is an exception to rule 711.4a.

-Example: Civilized Scholar is the front face of a double-faced card with mana cost $\{2\}\{U\}$ .
+Example: Civilized Scholar is the front face of a double-faced card with mana cost $\{2\}\{U\}$.
 Homicidal Brute is the back face of that double-faced card and has a red color indicator.
 The card's color identity is blue and red.